NsamaChibulu/CRUD-Project-Anime-App/README.md

 ## Testing

 For testing, the xUnit framework was used to carry out the unit testing.
-The follwwing image shows the tests run and also what was being tested.
+The following image shows the tests run and also what was being tested.

 ![image](https://user-images.githubusercontent.com/82107226/117546123-d857b200-b020-11eb-912e-56fa46844c93.png)